G & T Show SL – Christian Gossett

 At that point, they were still communicating.
 Alec was listening in a very collaborative way.
 However, this didn’t continue after Prelude, when they got a little bit of success and things changed.
 For Prelude, Chris had brought in a lot of professional friends since Alec had never produced anything before.
 They raised over $100k on Kickstarter and didn’t want to waste it.

 Chris got a couple of great producers to volunteer.
 Then they found the sound stage, and brought on the DP.
 And then the DP in turn brought in their crew all the way down the line.
 They were all hardcore professionals and are directly responsible for making Prelude look the way that it does.
-Creating a film is like a military campaign and resources have to be managed.
-Its all about logistics.
+Creating a film is like a military campaign and you must manage the resources.
+It’s all about logistics.

 Everything ran smoothly because everything was in place.
 Plus the crew were professionals, Alec was listening to his counsel, and they were still collaborative partners.
 Alec had a lot of passion, he had the desire, and willingness to learn.
 However, that was before the success of Prelude.

 The people who worked on Prelude worked for nothing or for pennies on the dollar.
 Academy award-winning makeup artists worked only for the cost of materials.
-There was so much value on the screen, and if these professionals actually were paid what they deserved, the entire project would have cost upwards of four times the budget.
+There was so much value on the screen.
+Because if these professionals actually were paid what they deserved, the entire project would have cost upwards of four times the budget.

 Shooting Prelude to Axanar